 Clean the lint filter every time you use the machine.
 A blocked filter stops the hot air from circulating freely, so clothes take longer to dry.
 You can discover more ways to cut your energy bills with our energy-saving tumble dryer tips.

 - Saving: Instead of tumble drying every couple of days, drying naturally will save you about £39 annually, if your dryer is energy efficient, or up to £139 if your machine is relatively inefficient.
-Use our tumble dryer energy costs calculator to find an efficient model.
+Discover the best energy-efficient tumble dryers.

 Only fill and boil the kettle with as much water as you need.
-The most energy-saving kettles have a low minimum-fill llne and switch off swiftly after boiling - so use our Which? reviews to help you find an energy-saving kettle next time you need to replace yours.
+The most energy-saving kettles have a low minimum-fill line, and switch off swiftly after boiling.

-Descale your kettle regularly, because if it is full of limescale, you use more energy to boil the same amount of water.
+Descale your kettle regularly.
+If it's full of limescale, you use more energy to boil the same amount of water.